-The Student Health Service provides a variety of services including acute medical care, laboratory tests, referral for consultation, immunization, and family planning.
+The Student Health Service provides a variety of services including acute medical care, laboratory tests, referral for consultation, and family planning.
 These services are available to all students who have filed a medical history form.

-Although it is not required except for students in the Teacher Education Program or those participating in intercollegiate athletic programs, students are encouraged to have a physical examination from their own physician.
+Although it is not required, except for students participating in intercollegiate athletic programs, students are encouraged to have physical examinations by their own physicians.
 The medical history form and a report of a chest x-ray or screening test for tuberculosis are required of all students.